LiskArchive/lisk-legacy-docs/configuration.md

     },
     "forging": {
-        "force": false, // Forces forging to be on, only used on local development networks "delegates": [ // Lists delegates, who are authorised to forge on this node.
+        "force": false, // Forces forging to be on, only used on local development networks "delegates": [ // Lists delegates, who are authorized to forge on this node.
            {
             "encryptedPassphrase":  "salt=5426da113a5896f11255f69bb49c49eb&cipherText=947b537de9&iv=67d7344ce8a3b2fc879e316a&tag=dc5db5bfb41a3e968278e99651c68523&version=1",
             "publicKey": "9d3058175acab969f41ad9b86f7a2926c74258670fe56b37c429c01fca9f2f0f"
            }
         ],
         "access": {
             "whiteList": [ "127.0.0.1" ]// This parameter allows connections to the Forging API by IP.
 Defaults to allow only local connections